The Ultimate Guide to Cheddar Cheese: History, Types, and Uses

 4. Extra Sharp Cheddar

 Extra sharp cheddar is aged for over a year, sometimes up to several years.
-This aging process results in a very crumbly texture and a potent, complex flavor.
+This ageing process results in a very crumbly texture and a potent, complex flavour.
 It’s perfect for those who love a bold, intense cheese experience.

 5. White Cheddar

-White cheddar is essentially the same as other cheddars but without the addition of annatto, a natural coloring agent.
-It can be found in all aging stages, from mild to extra sharp, and has a slightly different taste profile, often described as creamier.
+White cheddar is essentially the same as other cheddars but without the addition of annatto, a natural colouring agent.
+It can be found in all ageing stages, from mild to extra sharp, and has a slightly different taste profile, often described as creamier.

 Cheddar cheese is not only delicious but also nutritious.
 It is a good source of essential nutrients, including: